 Welcome to our live streaming page.
 Selected Visual and Performing Arts (VPA) events are broadcast live during our performance season (September - April) from the James and Margaret Black Performance Hall in the Rozsa Center for the Performing Arts and/or McArdle Theatre in the Walker Arts and Humanities Center on Michigan Tech's Campus.

 The live stream link will be available 10-30 minutes before the start of the performance.
-All live streamed events are audio-streamed only.
 Due to the limits of our live performances, select events can only be broadcast live and are not available after the performance in any form.

-This event sponsored in part by the Visiting Professor Lecturer/Scholar Series (VPLSS) which is funded by a grant to the Office of Institutional Equity and Inclusion from the State of Michigan's King-Chavez-Parks Initiative
+This program/lecture is partially funded/sponsored by the Visiting Professor Program which is funded by a grant to the Office of the Provost from the State of Michigan's King-Chavez-Parks Initiative.

 Upcoming Streaming Events